SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 # Front Page Blues

 Rarity flung the latest issue of Vanity Mare across the room with her magic.
-She laid in her bed with a frown occupying her muzzle.
+She lay in her bed with a frown occupying her muzzle.
 The magazine cover showed her latest dress adorning a pink mare, and the article inside even gave it great applause, but there was more to it.

 "Why do they have to be so mean?"
 Rarity asked nopony.

-While there were plenty of praise for her latest creation, there were also those who mocked it.
+While there was plenty of praise for her latest creation, there were also those who mocked it.
 Ponies who disliked it without a care in the world for what went into it, or even what it meant to her.

 Her tears began to flow as she recalled their seething words.
 A bunch of malcontent mares with nothing better to do than complain.

-Rarity knew she shouldn't be letting it get her down, but reason sometimes comes to odds with creativity and passion.
-There were plenty of nice things said, even more than the negative, but it's hard to see the pleasantries from the poison.
+Rarity knew she shouldn't be letting it get her down, but reason sometimes came to odds with creativity and passion.
+There were plenty of nice things said, even more than the negative, but it was hard to see the pleasantries among the poison.

 Sighing as she wiped away more tears, Rarity heard a knock at her door.